trabdlkarim/trabdlkarim.github.io/index.md

 permalink: /
 ---

-# TAK Project Index: Toure Abdoul Karim Project Index
+# TAK Project Index, A Simple Personal Project Index
 {: .fs-9 }

 Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.